 For brekkie, I had a protein shake (blended with homemade almond milk) and scrambled eggs with a rocket salad.
 Jessi (the aforementioned vegan) had a generous portion of avo on toast, which boasted smattering of seeds and nuts.
 We shared the vegan cheese plater, which isn’t something I would typically order myself, but it was deeeelicious!

 A little out the way compared to my usual morning haunts, but well worth the trip for a a stunning venue with lots of light, Pinterest-worthy interiors, rose croissants, creamy cappuccinos and the most delicious scrambled eggs on toast with a generous topping of truffles and mushroom.
-A must-try!
+A firm frontrunner for the best breakfast in Dubai.

 Not to be confused with Mercato Mall, this cute little cafe has just opened its doors in DIFC (next to Roberto’s) and offers all your favourite breakfast dishes with an Italian flair.
 The whole decor and design of the restaurant makes you feel like you’ve been transported to a market in the heart of Italy.
 Whilst they do have plenty of naughty options on the menu (I’m talking to you, Nutella croissants and custard-filled donut), the menu also offers more wholesome dishes, like the healthy breakfast, which comes with quinoa, two poached eggs, spinach, cherry tomatoes and avocado.